 Research Interests: Contemporary art and queer studies

 Nancy studies medieval art and architecture with Professor Aden Kumler.
 She graduated from Agnes Scott College (2008) and then attended the Courtauld Institute of Art, where she earned her MA (2009) and specialized in medieval manuscript studies.
 Nancy wrote her MA thesis on British Library MS Egerton 1821 and subsequently published an article offering a gendered account of the manuscript's blood-ridden pages (Medieval Feminist Forum, June 2010).
 Following the Courtauld, she completed a "Diplôme de muséologie" at the Ecole du Louvre.
-She has since worked as an arts administrator for artist Judy Chicago and has written on Chicago's land art happenings in Above: For the Earth and Bitch: A Feminist Response to Pop Culture magazines.
+She has since worked for artist Judy Chicago and has written on Chicago's land art happenings in Above: For the Earth and Bitch: A Feminist Response to Pop Culture magazines.
 Nancy has interned for The Cloisters and the Musée de Cluny.
-Her current work focuses on late medieval luxury arts and gift exchange.
+Her dissertation, "Non est hic: Figuring the Absent Christ in Early Medieval Art" studies images of Christ after his Resurrection between the tenth through twelfth centuries.
+She currently holds a Kress History of Art Institutional Fellowship (2015-2017) at the Institut national d'histoire de l'art in Paris and a Mellon International Dissertation Research Fellowship (2015-16).

 Research Interests: History of photography in China